DSSzymanski/Full-Pokedex/README.md

 Another unexpected issue I wasn't expecting was some debugging issues.
 While I was eventually able to figure out what the issues were, some of the error messages weren't entirely helpful and required a bit of research to solve.

 The total list of tools that I used in this were React, React-router-dom v.
 6.3, jwt-decode, Django, djangorestframework, djangorestframework-simplejwt, django-cors-headers, JSX, and some vanilla JS and CSS.

+# Disclaimer
+Pokémon is Copyright Gamefreak, Nintendo and The Pokémon Company 2001-2022.
+All images and names owned and trademarked by Gamefreak, Nintendo, The Pokémon Company, and Niantic are property of their respective owners.